-- The CPT Category II code(s) and/or G-code(s), which supply the numerator, must be reported: - on the claim(s) with the denominator billing code(s) that represents the eligible encounter - o for the same beneficiary - o for the same date of service (DOS) - o by the same eligible professional (individual NPI) who performed the covered service as the payment codes, usually ICD-9-CM, CPT Category I or HCPCS codes, which supply the denominator. - All diagnoses reported on the base claim will be included in Physician Quality Reporting analysis, as some measures require reporting more than one diagnosis on a claim.
+- The CPT Category II code(s) and/or G-code(s), which supply the numerator, must be reported: - o on the claim(s) with the denominator billing code(s) that represents the eligible encounter - o for the same beneficiary - o for the same date of service (DOS) - o by the same eligible professional (individual NPI) who performed the covered service as the payment codes, usually ICD-9-CM, CPT Category I or HCPCS codes, which supply the denominator. - All diagnoses reported on the base claim will be included in Physician Quality Reporting analysis, as some measures require reporting more than one diagnosis on a claim.
 For line items containing a QDC, only one diagnosis from the base claim should be referenced in the diagnosis pointer field.
 To report a QDC for a measure that requires reporting of multiple diagnoses, enter the reference number in the diagnosis pointer field that corresponds to one of the measure's diagnoses listed on the base claim.
 Regardless of the reference number in the diagnosis pointer field, all diagnoses on the claim(s) are considered in Physician Quality Reporting analysis. - Up to four diagnoses can be reported in the header on the CMS-1500 paper claim and up to eight diagnoses can be reported in the header on the electronic claim.
 However, only one diagnosis can be linked to each line item, whether billing on paper or electronically.
 The Physician Quality Reporting analyzes claims data using ALL diagnoses from the base claim (Item 21 of the CMS-1500 or electronic equivalent) and service codes for each individual professional, identified by his or her rendering individual NPI on allowed/paid service line or a Physician Quality Reporting QDC line.
 Eligible professionals should review ALL diagnosis and encounter codes listed on the claim to make sure they are capturing ALL reported measures applicable to that patient's care. - If your billing software limits the number of line items available on a claim, you may add a nominal amount such as a penny to one of the line items on that second claim for a total charge of one penny.
 Physician Quality Reporting analysis will subsequently join claims based on the same beneficiary for the same date-of-service, for the same Taxpayer Identification Number/National Provider Identifier (TIN/NPI) and analyze as one claim.
-Providers should work with their billing software vendor/clearinghouse regarding line limitations for claims to ensure that diagnoses or QDCs are not dropped. - QDCs must be submitted with a line-item charge of zero dollars (\$0.00) at the time the associated covered service is performed. - The submitted charge field cannot be blank. - The line item charge should be \$0.00.
+Providers should work with their billing software vendor/clearinghouse regarding line limitations for claims to ensure that diagnoses, QDCs, or nominal charge amounts are not dropped.